29 Unusual Things To Do In Taipei – Wonderful & Weird Taiwan

 With something to suit all tastes (stinky tofu included), it’s time to take on Taipei’s more unusual and surreal sights, both by day and at night.

-Featuring Taipei’s most unusual mascot to a viral signpost, here is our guide to the most weird, wonderful and unusual things to do in Taipei.
+Featuring Taipei’s most unusual mascot and a ‘good luck’ snack, here is our guide to the most weird, wonderful and unusual things to do in Taipei.

 Taiwan checklist

-For booking tours, transfers and SIM cards we recommend Get Your GuideViator, KK Day or Klook.
+For booking tours, transfers and buying SIM cards/eSIMs we recommend Get Your GuideViator, KK Day or Klook.
+You can also purchase eSIMs from Airalo.

 Unusual things to do in Taipei